Sally Minogue writes in praise of the influential English writer. ...

 When Wordsworth Editions first launched the £1 Classic paperback series in 1992, it was natural that Shakespeare’s works featured heavily in the initial selection of titles.
 However, although the books offered unprecedented value for money, in truth the contents were the same as many other, albeit more expensive, editions.

 It was in 2000 that Professor Cedric Watts, now Emeritus Professor of English at the University of Sussex, agreed to become the editor of the Wordsworth Shakespeare series, and began a process that transformed it into something unique.
-Starting with Henry V, Professor Watts has written introductions, notes and glossaries for all twenty of the key Shakespeare plays that we publish in our Classics series, including our editions of Richard II and Henry IV Parts 1 & 2 being published in June.
+Starting with Henry V, Professor Watts has written introductions, notes and glossaries for all twenty-one of the key Shakespeare plays that we publish in our Classics series.

 The quality of Professor Watts’ introductions is best summed up by David Hopkins MA PhD, Emeritus Professor of English at the University of Bristol, who wrote to us: